RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 * **Login** : Program committee members log in with their credentials and are directed to the member's dashboard.
 * **Profile**: The User’s profile icon is displayed in the top right corner, linking to the profile page.
-* **Side Navigation Bar: **Features  a collapsible navigation with the following options:
+* **Side Navigation Bar** : Features  a collapsible navigation with the following options:
 * View Reviewed Papers
 * View UnReviewed Papers.